Property Tax in Greece for Foreigners in 2025

 20,001 — 30,000 | 29 |

-Companies pay a capital gains tax at a rate of 24%.
-The tax is collected on the margin between on the proceeds from sale and the property value specified in the balance sheet.
+Companies pay a capital gains tax at a rate of 22%.
+The tax is collected on the margin between the proceeds from sale and the property value specified in the balance sheet.

-According to the Greek tax legislation, the inheritance tax rate is calculated on the basis of the heritable property's current value.
-The tax rate varies significantly depending on the degree of relationship between the estate-leaver and the inheritor as well as some other factors, such as the heir's disability.
+According to the Greek tax legislation, the inheritance tax rate is calculated on the basis of the heritable property’s current value.
+The tax rate varies significantly depending on the degree of relationship between the estate-leaver and the inheritor, as well as on some other factors, such as the heir’s status.
 The rates range from 1% to 40%, with the tax-deductible amount also depending on the degree of relationship.

 For instance, for the spouse, parents, children, grandchildren of the estate-leavers the initial amount is €150,000 per person.
 Each of them can receive a part of the inheritance of up to €150,000 without paying the tax.